 Our key solutions are Data Warehousing, Financial Self Service, Retail Store Automation and Customer Services, each of which is a reportable operating segment.
 In addition, our Systemedia and Payment and Imaging solutions are reportable segments.
 A seventh segment, Other, primarily relates to third-party computer hardware and related professional and installation services in our high availability and networking services businesses and to a business in Japan that is not aligned with our other segments.
-Our segments are comprised of hardware, software, professional and installation-related services and customer support
+Our segments are comprised of hardware, software, professional and installation-related services and customer support services.

-For purposes of discussing our operating results by segment, we exclude the impact of certain items from operating loss/ income, consistent with the manner by which we manage each segment and report our operating segment results under Statement of Financial Accounting Standards No. 131 (SFAS 131), "Disclosures about Segments of an Enterprise and Related Information."
-The operating segment results discussed below exclude the impact of \$24 million of pension expense in the second quarter of 2003 and \$19 million of pension income in the second quarter of 2002.
+For purposes of discussing our operating results by segment, we exclude the impact of certain items from operating income/loss, consistent with the manner by which we manage each segment and report our operating segment results under Statement of Financial Accounting Standards No. 131 (SFAS 131), "Disclosures about Segments of an Enterprise and Related Information."
+The operating segment results discussed below exclude the impact of \$31 million of pension expense in the third quarter of 2002.
 NCR excludes the effect of pension expense/income when evaluating the performance of and making decisions regarding its operating segments.
-As a result, the effects of pension expense and income, as described in Note 10 of Notes to Condensed Consolidated Financial Statements, have been excluded from the operating income/loss for each reporting segment presented and discussed below.
-Our segment results are reconciled to total company generally accepted accounting principles (GAAP) results in Note 10 of Notes to Condensed Consolidated Financial Statements.
+As a result, the effects of pension expense and income, as described in Note 11 of Notes to Condensed Consolidated Financial Statements, have been excluded from the operating income/loss for each reporting segment presented and discussed below.
+Our segment results are reconciled to total company generally accepted accounting principles (GAAP) results in Note 11 of Notes to Condensed Consolidated Financial Statements.